jpal91/rest-country-nextjs/README.md

 I was having difficulty nailing down proper updating of loading states throughout the app for a while.
 It's still not perfect, but it does work.
 I need to get more experience with both Next.js useRouter() as well as the Link component to understand how to programatically update the states more efficiently after switching pages.

 I had a HUGE learning curve on trying to get MUI ThemeProvider to do what I wanted with the components based on the light/dark mode.
 I was able to figure out quite a bit, but some of these sub components that MUI provides are still a bit of a mystery to me.
 I learn something new everytime I make a project with MUI, though, so improvement is always on the horizon!

+Along the same lines as MUI, there's still a little bit of "jumpyness" that happens when going through each page.
+Was having some difficulty there.
+It's not very noticeable, but it's definitely present.
+Need to work on separating the styles out so they don't impact eachother, especially on an action like opening a menu or going back and forth between pages.

 ### Useful resources